 - 1.The personnel receiving and investigating the complaint will be independent of any personnel who may have been involved in the subject of the complaint.

-- 2.All records and documents submitted by the complainant and related to the investigation into the complaint will be retained for a period of at least five years and submitted to the Oversight Committee for review.
+- 2.All records and documents submitted by the complainant and related to the investigation into the complaint will be retained for a period of at least five years.

 - 3.Any complaint that results in a change in the determination of a price, its calculation methodology, or its policies will be publicly disclosed and will contain an explanation the action taken.